onap/doc/docs/guides/onap-developer/settingup/fullonap.rst

  openstack stack create -t PATH_TO_HEAT_TEMPLATE(YAML FILE) -e PATH_TO_ENV_FILE STACK_NAME  # New Openstack client

 ..
-Note The Heat template deployment may take time (up to one hour) depending on your hardware environment.
+Note The HEAT template deployment may take time (up to one hour) depending on your hardware environment.

 Deploy DCAE
 -----------